-Jason Porath 0 Posted February 8 Report Share Posted February 8 Hi all - I'm developing some in-house ftrack convenience scripts, to help empower junior devs to work faster, and I would like to get a testing suite for them going with pytest.
+Jason Porath Posted February 8, 2021 Report Share Posted February 8, 2021 Hi all - I'm developing some in-house ftrack convenience scripts, to help empower junior devs to work faster, and I would like to get a testing suite for them going with pytest.
 Has anyone done anything similar?
 I'm fairly new to pytest, and while I believe I understand the fundamentals, I'm a bit unsure as to how to best set up an ftrack fixture as a data source.
 The thoughts that have occurred: Connect to a pared-down "mock" ftrack database that can live easily on disk, like a sqlite database <-- my ideal solution Connect to a test ftrack server and, in the fixture code, manually set up all the ftrack data before I run the test, each time <-- seems like a ton of work, bound to miss edge cases Connect to a test ftrack server and somehow prevent the session from doing any commits <-- seems dangerous, unsure of feasibility Does anyone have any insight on this?
-Link to post Share on other sites
+Link to comment Share on other sites More sharing options...

-Steve Petterborg 4 Posted February 8 Report Share Posted February 8 Hi Jason, welcome to the forum (from one former DWA-er to another).
+Guest Posted February 8, 2021 Report Share Posted February 8, 2021 Hi Jason, welcome to the forum (from one former DWA-er to another).
 I hope to hear some solutions from folks in the trenches, but I can give an overview of what I know.
 Internally we use a couple things for testing--automated tests with pytest use a combination of mocking (the API's all JSON blobs back and forth, so it's pretty easy to mock things like reading server information, object schemas, etc.) and a disposable ftrack installation in a container.
 I'm not involved in the build process of that one, so can't really say how much info we have in the db when we spin up the container.
 The other less-formal testing approach is with a heavier container we use for product demos as well--it has a number of real-world datasets and associated media, so it takes a while to pull.
 We use Docker and Kubernetes internally, but at least one customer has adopted a similar approach to standing up a temporary server using Vagrant, I believe.
 For populating local test and hacking instances, I use a combination of Python for setting up Projects and populating some data, and straight SQL for some of the settings that are tedious/impossible to set otherwise.
-Link to post Share on other sites
+Link to comment Share on other sites More sharing options...

-Jason Porath 0 Posted February 9 Author Report Share Posted February 9 Cool, thank you for the info!
+Jason Porath Posted February 9, 2021 Author Report Share Posted February 9, 2021 Cool, thank you for the info!
 Right now I'm just mocking up some json data, but very interested in trying out disposable ftrack instances.
 Thanks for the insight!
-Link to post Share on other sites
+Link to comment Share on other sites More sharing options...

 Recommended Posts